“GFD: Children Of Sunset”

 “Me?
 Naw, I ain’t lost.
 This is home for me.”
 I gave him a smile, not expecting it to mean much.
 But when he smiled back…it was like I couldn’t breathe.
 My hands began to tremor and my heart felt like it was on fire.
 That one smile did more for me then a whole Summer’s worth of giggles from Sarah Cutler!
 If she was only HALF as pretty as this young fella, I might just take her somewhere private like Willie was telling me to.

 Something about him made me feel like smiling.
 Ain’t many people around can do that just by showing you their face on a dark evening.
 I know it ain’t right, but…he was like no other boy I ever seen before.
 He was pretty in a way that I wasn’t used to.
 Maybe it was the moonlight that had me all crooked and confused but…he caused me to shiver something awful when he looked me in the eye.
-Made my heart feel weak.
+Made my heart feel worn out in a way.
 And I think I liked it.

 I had to steady myself as I told him, “Well…you shouldn’t be out here like this.
 You’re welcome to come in for a spell if you want.
 My daddy and I have already gotten into our supper, but I ain’t got no trouble scraping the pot for company if you want to get out of the elements for a while.”